kubedb/cli/docs/tutorials/elasticsearch/README.md

 ```

 ### Restore from Snapshot
 You can create a new database from a previously taken Snapshot.
-Specify the Snapshot name in the `spec.init.snapshotSource` field of a new Elasticsearch tpr.
-See the example `recovered` tpr below:
+Specify the Snapshot name in the `spec.init.snapshotSource` field of a new Elasticsearch object.
+See the example `recovered` object below:

 ```yaml
 $ cat ./docs/examples/elasticsearch/demo-4.yaml